-Elder participants reported playing games with, on average, one generation of gaming partners.
-The elder participants in our study were all residents of retirement communities and all had learned to play console games as part of the weekly or bi-weekly activity schedule at their retirement community.
-All elder participants, then, played games with other elders in their community (Figure 5).
-In the context of the focus group, one elder participant reported that when she last visited her extended family, she had been invited to play games with her adult grandson and had been pleased to surprise him by already knowing how to play Wii Sports: Bowling.
+All but one elder participant reported playing games with just one generation of gaming partners.
+The elder participants in our study were all residents of retirement communities and all had learned to play console games as part of that community's weekly or bi-weekly activity schedule.
+These elder participants, then, played games with other elders in their community.
+During the focus group, one elder gamer reported that when she last visited her extended family, she had been invited to play games with her adult grandson and had been pleased to surprise him by already knowing how to play Wii Sports: Bowling.
 No other elder participants reported playing games with anyone else in any other context.